Tutorial: Set up SQL Data Sync between databases in Azure SQL Database and SQL Server

 After the new sync group members are created and deployed, go to the Tables section in the Database Sync Group page.

 On the Tables page, select a database from the list of sync group members and select Refresh schema.
-Please expect a few minutes delay in refresh schema, the delay might be a few minutes longer if using private link.
+Expect a few minutes delay in refresh schema, the delay might be a few minutes longer if using private link.

 From the list, select the tables you want to sync.
 By default, all columns are selected, so disable the checkbox for the columns you don't want to sync.
 Be sure to leave the primary key column selected.